-The cameras stay on the ground through the chorus line of dances, singing, floats, balloons.
+The cameras stay on the ground through the chorus line of dancers, singers, floats, balloons.
 They give you a chance to appreciate all the work that went into making these floats.
 That’s where CBS falls short with their street view.
 They got the grander perspective over NBC though.
 It’s like you can’t win with either of these broadcasts.

-About twelve minutes of uninterrupted parade coverage (not counting commercial breaks), along with that constant balling.
+About twelve minutes of uninterrupted parade coverage (not counting commercial breaks).
 Viewers continue to tweet over photos of families enjoying the parade coverage.
 I’d love to see the photos NBC got.
 Probably folks kicking in their TV sets and giving Matt Lauer the finger.

 We land at another musical performance.
 I suspect we’re no longer seeing live images of the parade anymore and they’re playing balloons and floats from earlier that they missed.

 This feeling is further reinforced when I see the camera is now much lower on Kevin and Keltie than earlier and we can’t see the street behind them.
 I guess the parade ended and now they’re just padding out the broadcast that will end with Santa showing up – ie. when they’re ready to play that tape.

 The padding starts with a segment about ways to design your home to be guest-ready without breaking the bank. (yep, I’m fast forwarding now).
 Promoting the NFL games playing later in the day (zipping through that).